UTAustin-SwarmLab/UTAustin-SwarmLab.github.io/_posts/2025-09-10-FairSynergy.md

 </figure>

 ## FairSynergy Framework

-- **Inference Setting (RTI)- Univariate Case (Compute):** At short intervals, the framework estimates each agent’s next-unit accuracy gain from extra cloud compute.
+- **Inference Setting (RTI) Univariate Case (Compute):** At short intervals, the framework estimates each agent’s next-unit accuracy gain from extra cloud compute.
 Give the next unit to the highest gain, repeat until gains are roughly equalized—then reshuffle as conditions change.
 This hits the fairness/efficiency sweet spot without heavy tuning.

-- **Learning Setting (DL) - Bivariate Case (Compute + Labeling Effort):**  The framework uses the same “next-unit” idea with a quick two-step loop: hold labels fixed and split compute by the one-resource rule; then hold compute fixed and split labeling time by the same rule.
+- **Learning Setting (DL) Bivariate Case (Compute + Labeling Effort):**  The framework uses the same “next-unit” idea with a quick two-step loop: hold labels fixed and split compute by the one-resource rule; then hold compute fixed and split labeling time by the same rule.
 A few rounds settle to a stable co-allocation, so compute-hungry agents get cycles and data-hungry agents get labels.
 - **Handling Heterogeneity:** Harder tasks show larger early gains, so the allocator leans into them first and naturally rebalances as gains even out.
 The result is proportional fairness and fleet-level accuracy that scales with more agents and changing workloads—no math knobs to tune.

 <figure style="text-align: center;">